tmdc-io/prometheus/docs/querying/functions.md

 ## `absent_over_time()`

-`absent_over_time(v range-vector)` returns an empty vector if the range vector passed to it has any elements (floats or native histograms) and a 1-element vector with the value 1 if the range vector passed to it has no elements.
+`absent_over_time(v range-vector)` returns an empty vector if the range vector passed to it has any elements (float samples or histogram samples) and a 1-element vector with the value 1 if the range vector passed to it has no elements.

 This is useful for alerting on when no time series exist for a given metric name and label combination for a certain amount of time.